We all know that advertisement time is that time to grab a bite or to respond to Mother Nature’s call. I’m just saying!

-Here’s the thing about ads,
+Here’s the thing about Advertisement

-While it’s really hard to create an advertisement that would stick in the minds of viewers, Lebanese agencies have made some really great advertisements throughout the past years (regardless of the poor media industry).
+While it’s really hard to create an advertisement that would stick in the minds of viewers, creative Lebanese agencies have made some really great advertisements throughout the past years (regardless of the poor media industry).

-It was difficult to sift among many advertisements (especially that each one of us at the company had different opinions and justifications but let’s just keep the arguments & fights aside), here are our favorite CREATIVE Lebanese advertisements:
+It was difficult to sift among many advertisements (especially that each one of us at the company had different opinions and justifications but let’s just keep the arguments & fights aside), here are our favorite creative Lebanese advertisements:

 Ksara, Laser Films